 Add the baby leaves to the tomato bowl and toss together.

-Share your ultimate butternut gnocchi between your bowls and sprinkle over the remaining cheese.
+Share your ultimate butternut tagliatelle between your bowls and sprinkle over the remaining cheese.

 Serve the garlic baguettes on the side.